 Finally, because we have faith, we are repenting, and we are reminded of our baptismal convents, we position ourselves to have the constant companionship of the Holy Ghost.
 Then we turn the nut one more quarter turn.

-Endurance comes when we recognize that we constantly fall short because of our mortalclip_image004 nature (2 Nephi 4:17-31) Simply because you turned the nut on the bolt a full rotation does not mean you are done.
+Endurance comes when we recognize that we constantly fall short because of our mortal nature (2 Nephi 4:17-31) Simply because you turned the nut on the bolt a full rotation does not mean you are done.
 Rather, trials and challenges will force us to renew our faith in Christ.
 Our constant struggles to be like Him will remind us of our need to repent.
 Repentance is augmented by taking the sacrament.
 Then the still small voice of the sprit will remind us that God loves us enough to sacrifice His Son on our behalf (John 17:3).

 So, by adding endurance as the fifth cornerstone, we can find great joy in a deeper understanding and the liberating power of the Doctrine of Christ.